openebs-archive/elves/ansible/playbooks/benchmark/README.md

 A master playbook `benchmark/benchmark.yml` triggers the benchmark tests

-- by first installing the pre-requisites on the storage hosts (`benchmark/benchmark-prerequisites.yml`)
+- by first installing the pre-requisites on the storage hosts (`benchmark-prerequisites.yml`)
-- followed by provisioning the storage volume (`benchmark/common/benchmark-provision.yml`)
+- followed by provisioning the storage volume (`common/benchmark-provision.yml`)
-- running the test containers (`benchmark/fio/benchmark-fio.yml` or `benchmark/vdbench/benchmark-vdbench.yml`) and
+- generating tool-specific config files and running the test containers (`fio/benchmark-fio.yml` or `vdbench/benchmark-vdbench.yml`)
-- finally cleaning up the environment (`benchmark/benchmark-cleanup.yml`)
+- finally cleaning up the environment (`benchmark-cleanup.yml`)